Dorothy Binney Palmer: 1920s and 1930s

 In Florida, Dorothy and Upton first lived in an apartment at Casa Caprona, an apartment complex that had been purchased by her mother Alice Binney in 1928.
 Dorothy subsequently built a house in Fort Pierce, Florida that would come to be known as Immokolee which is listed on the United States' National Register of Historic Places.
-Immokolee had a large pool which Dorothy would open up for meals and swimming to Navy men during World War Two.
+Immokolee had a large pool which Dorothy would open up for meals and swimming to Navy men during World War II.
 During a financial crisis in Fort Pierce, she put up Immokolee as collateral as reserve against money needed by a local bank.

 In her diaries Dorothy discussed Upton's drinking and poor behavior towards her which ultimately led to their divorce.

 Starting in the late 1930s, Dorothy began spending time in North Carolina in the region of the Blue Ridge Mountains called Soco Gap.
 Her sister Mary Binney had married Jim Davey in 1916, and while her sister died in 1937, Dorothy remained friends with her brother-in-law.
 She bought property from him and he built a cabin that was first called "Sundown Cabin".
 Sundown Cabin was known for its views from the porch.
 Dorothy brought both Don Blanding and Lewis Palmer to the cabin.
 When the Blue Ridge Parkway was planned, she and others in the area had to pass their land to the state of North Carolina.
 Dorothy and the Davey's sued; the lawsuits were settled in May 1951.
 In 1951, R.Getty Browning, the engineer who led the work laying out the design for the parkway, asked for use of Palmer's cabin and a special use permit was granted and the cabin would come to be known as the "Browning Cabin".
 Historic photos of the cabin are available, but by 2020 the cabin was in the news because of its deterioration.